magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 CLJ/CLJS libraries able to be used indifferently on JS or JVM platforms and eventually dynamically moved at runtime from one side to the other and *vice versa*.

-This tutorial of the series has to be intended as an effort to stimulate CLJ/CLJS newbies to start learning that pair of programming languages while doing, namely while being collaborative with the maintainers of CLJ/CLJS libraries, because most of the time the migration path needed to make a CLJ library portable on CLJS via Reader Conditionals is not hard at all.
+This tutorial of the series has to be intended as an effort to stimulate CLJ/CLJS newbies to start learning that pair of programming languages while doing, namely while being collaborative with the maintainers of CLJ/CLJS libraries, because most of the time the migration path needed to make a CLJ library portable on CLJS via Reader Conditionals is not as hard as you may think.

 ## Livin' on the edge